dell/omnia/docs/Security/ENABLE_SECURITY_LOGIN_NODE.md

 Optionally, different communication protocols can be disabled on the management station using the `restrict_program_support` and `restrict_softwares` variables in `omnia_security_vars.yml.
 These protocols include: telnet,lpd,bluetooth,rlogin and rexec.
 Features that cannot be disabled include: ftp,smbd,nmbd,automount and portmap.

+## Logging Program Executions using Snoopy

+Omnia installs Snoopy to log all program executions on Linux/BSD systems.
+For more information on Snoopy, click [here](https://github.com/a2o/snoopy).

+## Logging User activity using PSACCT/ACCT

+Using PSACCT on Rocky and Acct on LeapOS, admins can monitor activity.
+For more information, click [here](https://www.redhat.com/sysadmin/linux-system-monitoring-acct).

 ## Configuring Email Alerts for Authentication Failures